-- (1) Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
+- Less than 1% - (1) Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
 Ordinary Shares relating to options currently exercisable or exercisable within 60 days of the date of this table are deemed outstanding for computing the percentage of the person holding such securities but are not deemed outstanding for computing the percentage of any other person.
-Except as indicated by footnote, and subject to community property laws where applicable, the persons named in the table above have sole voting and investment power with respect to all shares shown as beneficially owned by them. - (2) The percentages shown are based on 48,891,038 Ordinary Shares issued and outstanding as of March 31, 2019. - (3) Includes 50,000 currently exercisable options granted under our 2007 Stock Option Plan, having an exercise price ranging from \$1.59 to \$3.33 per share that expire in 2021 at the latest and 28,670 Ordinary Shares. - (4) Includes 6,000 currently exercisable options granted under our 2007 Stock Option Plan, having an exercise price of \$1.59 per share, with expiration dates through 2020. - (5) Includes 30,000 currently exercisable options granted under our 2007 Stock Option Plan, having an exercise price of \$3.33 per share that expire in 2021 and 99,062 Ordinary Shares. - (6) Includes 40,000 currently exercisable options granted under our 2007 Stock Option Plan, having an exercise price of \$1.59 per share, with expiration dates through 2020.
+Except as indicated by footnote, and subject to community property laws where applicable, the persons named in the table above have sole voting and investment power with respect to all shares shown as beneficially owned by them. - (2) The percentages shown are based on 48,977,055 Ordinary Shares issued and outstanding as of March 31, 2020. - (3) Includes 40,000 currently exercisable options granted under our 2007 Stock Option Plan, having an exercise price ranging from \$1.69 to \$3.02 per share that expire in 2021 at the latest and 36,450 Ordinary Shares. - (4) Includes 30,000 currently exercisable options granted under our 2007 Stock Option Plan, having an exercise price of \$3.02 per share that expire in 2021 and 99,062 Ordinary Shares. - (5) Includes 20,000 Ordinary Shares.